-We’re working on reducing emissions from buildings during their construction and operation, and also ensure New Zealand’s buildings are resilient enough to withstand changing climate conditions.
+We’re working to reduce emissions from buildings during their construction and operation, and also ensure New Zealand’s buildings are resilient enough to withstand changing climate conditions.

-The building and construction sector is a large contributor to greenhouse gas emissions which are emitted when building materials are produced, building are constructed and energy is used in buildings.
+The building and construction sector is a significant contributor to greenhouse gas emissions which are emitted when building materials are produced, building are constructed and energy is used in buildings during their operation.

-If New Zealand is to reach its climate change goals, including net zero carbon by 2050, the building and construction sector must play a major part in this.
+If New Zealand is to achieve its climate change goals, including net zero carbon by 2050, the building and construction sector must play its part.

 Climate change goals(external link) — Ministry for the Environment website